Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 Who is best placed to implement the activity?

-• International assistance providers with experience in working with political actors and institutions may be well placed to support such efforts, providing advisory support based on best practices in various contexts.
+• International assistance providers with experience working with political actors and institutions may be well placed to support such efforts, providing advisory support based on best practices in various contexts.

-• Electoral and Parliamentary interventions that ideally comprise both parliamentary and electoral support are best suited to integrate activities that foster meaningful participation through digital platforms.
+• Electoral and parliamentary interventions that ideally comprise both parliamentary and electoral support are best suited to integrate activities that foster meaningful participation through digital platforms.

 3.